Categories

 Life’s Turning Points

 That day, as always, a large crowd gathered around the young rabbi, who was new on the scene.
-Amazed at His wonderful teaching, the crowd sought Him out wherever He went.
+Amazed at His wonderful teachings, the crowd sought Him out wherever He went.
 And now that news of His miracles had spread, the people pressed on Him even more, almost backing Him into the Sea of Galilee.
-So Jesus boarded Simon Peter’s boat, and asked him to row out a little farther from the shore.
+So Jesus boarded Simon Peter’s boat, and asked him to row out a little from the shore.

 So though weary and perhaps discouraged, Peter rowed away from the shore.